holtwick/seasite/DOCS.md

 })
 ```

-### task.markdown(site, options)

-Converts all Markdown files ending on `.md` to HTML files.
-You can mix in templates and custom handlers.

 ### task.sitemap(site, options)

 Creates a `sitemap.txt` file.
 Should be called after all other tasks are completed and templates etc. are removed.
-Can also be used to apply plugins to all HTML files, as a final step.

 Options:

 - `exclude`: List of patterns to exclude.
 Strings also match if they are at the beginning.
 For example `['private/']` will exclude all files in folder `private`

-- `handler($, path)`: Will be called for each HTML file handled and not excluded.
+  ​

 ## Plugins {#plugins}